JoseLopez36/RoboticsProjects-Crazyflie/README.md

 Simulation part is run in physics simulator Gazebo Ignition and used ROS2 packages are based on [CrazySwarm2](https://imrclab.github.io/crazyswarm2/)

+## Reporting problems
+If you encounter an error or a problem during the installation, setup or usage, please check the [Issue tab](https://github.com/larics/mrs_crazyflies/issues).
+If there is no solution to your problem there (in closed an open issues), feel free to open a new issue.
+When reporting a problem, specify your operating system and method of installation, describe your problem, and include the entire output of the command that resulted in the error.
+This will be the quickest way to get feedback and will help other students who may encounter the same error in the future.

 ## Installation

 Again, there are two ways you can set up your computer to run the simulation: